 Instructions to the editor: please make the following changes from P197L47 to P197L56 in the subclause 11.55.3.9 DMG passive sensing in D4.0 as shown below:

 A DMG AP or DMG PCP advertises the capability to perform passive sensing in the DMG Sensing Short Capabilities element (see 9.4.2.334 (DMG Sensing Short Capabilities element)).
-The DMG AP or DMG PCP shall set the Sensing Support field of the Short DMG Sensing Capabilities field to 1 to indicate that it supports any type of sensing.
+The DMG AP or DMG PCP shall set the Sensing Support field of the Short DMG Sensing Capabilities field to 1 to indicate that it supports any type of sensing except DMG passive sensing.
 The DMG AP or DMG PCP shall set the Passive Sensing Support field to 1 if it supports DMG passive sensing.
 The DMG AP or DMG PCP shall set the Accurate Timing of Beacons to 1 if the SBIFS between beacon transmissions in the BTI is exactly where is defined in Table 20-4 (Timing related parameters).
 The DMG AP or DMG PCP shall set the Location Available field to 1, if it can provide an LCI field in a DMG Passive Sensing Beacon element (see 9.4.2.341 (DMG Passive Sensing Beacon element)).

 CID 6121